senacor/elasticsearch-evolution/README.md

 -   **placeholderPrefix** (default=${): Prefix of placeholders in migration scripts.
 -   **placeholderSuffix** (default=}): Suffix of placeholders in migration scripts.
 -   **historyIndex** (default=es_evolution): Name of the history index that will be used by Elasticsearch-Evolution.
 In this index Elasticsearch-Evolution will persist his internal state and tracks which migration script has already been executed.
+-   **historyMaxQuerySize** (default=1000): The maximum query size while validating already executed scripts.
+This query size have to be higher than the total count of your migration scripts.

 ### 5.1 Spring Boot